Craigston Castle

-Craigston Castle is a 17th-century country house located about 4 mi north-east of Turriff, Aberdeenshire, Scotland, and is an historic home of the Urquhart family.
-The U-plan castle is composed of two main wings flanking the entrance and connected by an elevated arch, and surmounted by a richly corbelled parapet.
-There are bases for corner turrets near the top corner of each wing, but the turrets themselves do not appear to have ever been completed.
-The wood carvings in the drawing room depict biblical themes and Clan Urquhart heraldic artefacts.
+Craigston Castle is a 17th-century country house located about 4 mi north-east of Turriff, Aberdeenshire, Scotland, and is a historic home of the Urquhart family.
+The U-plan castle has two main wings flanking the entrance, connected by an elevated arch, and is surmounted by a richly corbelled parapet.
+There are bases for corner turrets near the tops of each wing, but the turrets themselves do not appear to have been completed.
+The wood carvings in the drawing room depict biblical themes and heraldry associated with Clan Urquhart.

+History

-Craigston Castle belongs to the "Bell group" of Scottish castles, designed by masons of the Bell or Bel family, and which, according to H. Gordon Slade, "together form perhaps Scotland’s finest and the most distinctive contribution to Western architecture".
+Craigston Castle belongs to the "Bell group" of Scottish castles, designed by masons of the Bell or Bel family.
+According to H. Gordon Slade, these castles "together form perhaps Scotland’s finest and the most distinctive contribution to Western architecture".
 The castle is still owned and lived in by the Urquhart family, who trace their descent back to Adam Urquhart, 14th-century sheriff of Cromarty, although according to Sir Thomas Urquhart, translator of Rabelais, the family can be traced back to Adam and Eve through "Termuth", who he states found Moses in the rushes, as well as many other fantastic ancestors.